jellyfin-archive/jellyfin-blog/content/posts/android-tv-12.md

 Fortunately we've worked hard to make sure we did feel confident and here we are!
 Starting from this release we're changing some things to make sure the next release won't take this long.
 Our brand new SDK that is already used in our Android app and third party apps is one of the tools helping us with faster releases.
 By having a more type-safe base we can prevent tons of crashes, allowing us to focus on actual features and bugs.

 We're already working on some new stuff like the earlier mentioned rewrite of the playback code.
 We're using feature flags for this so we can work on this code while still being able to publish new versions.
-Other changes that we're looking into are more improvements to the user interface, better Live TV, better music support and more bugfixing!
+Other changes that we're looking into are more improvements to the user interface, better Live TV, better music support and more bugfixes!

 ## Contributors